How to Scale $10K to $30K per Month in 10 Weeks: Why Pricing Is the Ignored Lever for Rapid Growth

 The Standard $10K to $30K Path Most Service Operators Follow

-Twenty weeks to crawl from $10K toward $30K is the standard path when pricing quietly fights you and you only notice once capacity locks.
+Twenty weeks to crawl from $10K toward $30K is the standard path when pricing quietly fights you and only reveals itself once you hit a capacity ceiling.

-• The calendar hits 50 hours a week, and new adds slow to a crawl.
+In months 1–2, operators chase volume at the old price, pushing from 5 clients toward 15 until the calendar hits 50 hours a week and new adds slow to a crawl.

 The compression method: